raphaelpg/t-senior-backend-challenge/README.md

 ## Structure of the server code:
 - The config folder: contains the config file
 - The contracts folder: contains the DAI contract abi
-- The modules folder: contains the features modules
+- The modules folder: contains the features modules (more details below)
 - The utils folder: contains formatting functions and mock api keys
 - Main app files